Be braver with maths – student survey & infographic

-More than a quarter of girls (27%) said maths was the subject they were most nervous about in our recent survey, compared to just 19% of boys.
-See more results in our infographic…
+More than a quarter of girls (27%) said maths was the subject they were most nervous about in our survey of children aged 4-14, compared to just 19% of boys.
+See more results in our braver with maths infographic…

 A study published by the Institute for Fiscal Studies has found that girls achieving top grades in science and maths at GCSE are deterred from continuing to a higher level because they are affected by low confidence and an absence of peers in the classroom.